 The PIR1 register contains the individual flag bits for the peripheral interrupts.

-Interrupt flag bits are set when an interrupt condition occurs regardless of the state of its corresponding enable bit or the global enable bit, GIE (INTCON<7>).
+Note: Interrupt flag bits are set when an interrupt condition occurs regardless of the state of its corresponding enable bit or the global enable bit, GIE (INTCON<7>).
 User software should ensure the appropriate interrupt bits are clear prior to enabling an interrupt.

-REGISTER 2-5: PIR1 REGISTER (ADDRESS 0Ch)

-R/W-0 R/W-0 R-0 R-0 R/W-0 R/W-0 R/W-0 R/W-0

-PSPIF (1) ADIF RCIF TXIF SSPIF CCP1IF TMR2IF TMR1IF

-bit 7 bit 0

-- bit 7 PSPIF: Parallel Slave Port Read/Write Interrupt Flag bit(1) - 1 = A read or a write operation has taken place (must be cleared in software) - 0 = No read or write has occurred - Note 1: PSPIF is reserved on PIC16F873A/876A devices; always maintain this bit clear. - bit 6 ADIF: A/D Converter Interrupt Flag bit - 1 = An A/D conversion completed - 0 = The A/D conversion is not complete - bit 5 RCIF: USART Receive Interrupt Flag bit - 1 = The USART receive buffer is full - 0 = The USART receive buffer is empty - bit 4 TXIF: USART Transmit Interrupt Flag bit - 1 = The USART transmit buffer is empty - 0 = The USART transmit buffer is full - bit 3 SSPIF: Synchronous Serial Port (SSP) Interrupt Flag bit - 1 = The SSP interrupt condition has occurred and must be cleared in software before returning from the Interrupt Service Routine.
-The conditions that will set this bit are: - SPI A transmission/reception has taken place. - I2C Slave A transmission/reception has taken place. - I2C Master - A transmission/reception has taken place. - The initiated Start condition was completed by the SSP module. - The initiated Stop condition was completed by the SSP module. - The initiated Restart condition was completed by the SSP module. - The initiated Acknowledge condition was completed by the SSP module. - A Start condition occurred while the SSP module was Idle (multi-master system). - A Stop condition occurred while the SSP module was Idle (multi-master system). - 0 = No SSP interrupt condition has occurred - bit 2 CCP1IF: CCP1 Interrupt Flag bit
+REGISTER 2-5: PIR1 REGISTER (ADDRESS 0Ch) R/W-0 R/W-0 R-0 R-0 R/W-0 R/W-0 R/W-0 R/W-0 PSPIF (1) ADIF RCIF TXIF SSPIF CCP1IF TMR2IF TMR1IF bit 7 bit 0 bit 7 t 7 PSPIF: Parallel Slave Port Read/Write Interrupt Flag bit(1) 1 = A read or a write operation has taken place (must be cleared in software) 0 = No read or write has occurred Note 1: PSPIF is reserved on PIC16F873A/876A devices; always maintain this bit clear. bit 6 ADIF: A/D Converter Interrupt Flag bit 1 = An A/D conversion completed 0 = The A/D conversion is not complete bit 5 RCIF : USA 1 = The US RCIF : USART Receive Interrupt Flag bit 1 = The USART receive buffer is full 0 = The USART receive buffer is empty bit 4 TXIF : USAF 1 = The US RT Transmit ag bit empty bit 3 SSPIF: Synchronous Serial Port (SSP) Interrupt Flag bit 1 = The SSP interrupt condition has occurred and must be cleared in software before in from the Interrupt Service Routine.
+The conditions that will set this bit are: • SPI - A transmission/reception has taken place. • I 2 C Slave - A transmission/reception has taken place. • I 2 C Master • A transmission/reception has taken place. • The initiated Start condition was completed by the SSP module. • The initiated Restart condition was completed by the SSP module. • The initiated Restart condition was completed by the SSP module. • The initiated Restart condition was completed by the SSP module. • The initiated Acknowledge condition was completed by the SSP module. • A Start condition occurred while the SSP module was Idle (multi-master syster • A Start condition occurred while the SSP module was Idle (multi-master syster • A SSP interrupt rondition has occurred bit 2 CCP1IF: CCP1 Interrupt Flag bit Capture mode: 1 = A TMR1 register capture occurred (must be cleared in software) 0 = No TMR1 register compare match occurred (must be cleared in software) 0 = No TMR1 register compare match occurred PWM mode: Unused in this mode. rstem). bit 1 TMR2IF : TMR2 to PR2 Match Interrupt Flag bit 1 = TMR2 to PR2 match occurred (must be cleared in software) 0 = No TMR2 to PR2 match occurred bit 0 bit 0 TMR1IF : TMR1 Overflow Interrupt Flag bit 1 = TMR1 register overflowed (must be cleared in software) 0 = TMR1 register did not overflow Legend: R = Readat ritable bit nplemented - n = Value at POR '1' = Β it is set '0' = Bit i s cleared x = Bit is u nknown